 With this operating system, patient recovery is so fast that many return to work in two to three weeks after this state of the art surgery.
 Our patients are pleasantly surprised to feel little if any sensitivity at the incisions sites and barely notice the scar tissue.
 As an added benefit, this system completely removes any cancer cells that are at the surrounding edge of the prostate.
 The elimination of any malignant cells at the surgical margins is critical to patient recovery.
 Our patients report a return of their sexual drive and their ability to attain an erection during sexual intercourse after prostate surgery.
 Also, they are glad to regain control of their bladder and report no problems with urination.
 With all of these positive outcomes in mind, we are happy to offer da Vinci Prostatectomy to our patients as the ultimate form of surgery for prostate cancer.
 We prefer this method over all others because it has the most important advantages for you, the patient.

-Vice Chairman, Department of Urology and Chief of Robotics and Minimally Invasive Surgery at The Mount Sinai Medical Center in New York City.
+Chairman of Urology, and Chief of Robotic Surgery at Lenox Hill Hospital in New York City.

 This approach, using tested oncologic open RRP principles, yields favorable continence, potency, and margin rates.
 The latest in urologic surgical techniques and office-based procedures.

 By David B. Samadi, MD • Hugh J. Lavery, MD